yeswework/fabrica-dev-kit/README.md

   * activate the Vagrant virtual machine

-  * install WordPress and our selected plugins (ACF, Timber, Sucuri, Query Monitor) in the virtual machine
+  * install WordPress and our selected plugins (eg. ACF and Timber) in the virtual machine

   * add a line to the Hosts file for local access to the site while Vagrant is up